Implicit arguments & monad transformers

 Speaking of cleaning up the code base, I failed to realize in part 6

-that the specialized monads I use to replace IO
+that the specialized monads I use to replace IO, and really

 The code is pretty straightforward if you’re familiar with monad